-With the exception of students in the RN-to-BSN Program, when a student fails or withdraws from a course after the Add/Drop date, they will not be permitted to progress in the program of study until the course is repeated successfully.
+If a student fails or withdraws from a course after the Add/Drop date, they will not be permitted to progress in the program of study until the course is repeated successfully.
 This may impact the pace of program completion - the quantitative SAP standard for that student.
 For students in all programs, failed courses must be completed prior to enrollment in courses for which the failed course is a prerequisite.
 The College does not offer remedial or developmental courses.

-Students enrolled in an associate degree nursing program and taking courses concurrently in the RN-to-BSN Program are considered enrolled in the RN-to-BSN Program for the purpose of College policy and SAP calculation.
+Students enrolled in an associate degree nursing program and taking courses concurrently in the RN-to-BSN Program are considered enrolled in the RN-to-BSN Program for the purpose of college policy and SAP calculation.
 Therefore, program and College policies that apply to a student enrolled in the RN-to-BSN Program also apply to concurrent students.
 Concurrent students must maintain a CGPA of ≥2.0 in the courses they are taking in the RN-to-BSN Program to continue taking courses in that program.